 GIK Acoustics: How to Improve Your Video calls with Acoustic Panels

-How Can You Mitigate Unwanted Sound?
+How to Mitigate Unwanted Sound

 Understanding how acoustics work is extremely important in controlling noise resonance and determining the proper material to fix your sound issues.
 Do you need to reflect, absorb or transmit the sound waves to achieve your goals?
 What types of acoustic solutions are available?